Amenyuwel/Amenyuwel/README.md

 ###

 <p align="center">I believe adaptability is one of the key to professional growth.
 It's about evolving, learning, and transforming challenges into opportunities.
-This principle guides my approach to technology, problem-solving, and continuous development.</p>
+This principle guides my approach to technology, problem solving, and continuous development.</p>

 ###